FeatherCMS/feather/README.md

 ### System hooks

 - install - you can populate the database using the install hook.
-- frontend-page - you can use this hook to display dyanmic content using a specific url pattern (slug)
+- frontend-page - you can use this hook to display dynamic content using a specific url pattern (slug)
 - page-content - you can use this hook to render pages written as Swift functions
 - content-filter - you can apply content filters using this hook